-In October 2012, we sold the North County Times in Escondido, CA for \$11,950,000 in cash.
-The transaction resulted in a gain of \$1,167,000, after income taxes, and is recorded in discontinued operations in the Consolidated Statements of Operations and Comprehensive Income (Loss) in the 13 weeks ended December 30, 2012.
+In October 2012, we sold the North County Times in Escondido, CA for \$11,950,000 in cash, plus an adjustment for working capital.
+The transaction resulted in a gain of \$1,167,000, after income taxes, and was recorded in discontinued operations in the Consolidated Statements of Operations and Comprehensive Income (Loss) in the 13 weeks ended December 30, 2012.
 Operating results of the North County Times have been classified as discontinued operations for all periods presented.